systerel/S2OPC/samples/embedded/README.md

 To build a sample, enter the sample folder using a ZEPHYR-configured terminal (`ZEPHYR_BASE` and `BOARD` must be defined and exported) and type `west build`.
 Build outputs are located in `build/bin` folder.

-Note that for Zephyr samples, the CLI is included within Zephyr SHELL under the SHELLL subcommand `sopc`.
+Note that for Zephyr samples, the CLI is included within Zephyr SHELL under the SHELL subcommand `sopc`.
 Type `sopc help` to get the command list.

 ## FreeRTOS
 Not supported yet.